R/interpolate.R

 et = NULL

-dataframe.
+)dataframe.
 Input multi-channel accelerometer signal.

-string.
-Interpolation algorithms.
-Could be "spline_natural", "spline_improved" or "spline_fmm": see splinefun; and "linear": see approxfun.
+and "linear": see approxfun.
 Default is "spline_natural".

 number.
 Sampling rate in Hz of the output signal.
 Default is 100.

-POSIXct date.
-The start time for interpolation.
-If it is NULL, it will use the start time of the input signal.
-Default is NULL.
+NULL, it will use the start time of the input signal.
+Default is

-POSIXct date.
-The end time for interpolation.
-If it is NULL, it will use the end time of the input signal.
+it will use the end time of the input signal.
 Default is NULL.

 dataframe.
 Interpolated signal.

-This function is a utility function that has been used in functions: extrapolate, and simulate_new_data.
+function that has been used in functions: extrapolate, and

 # Use sample data